HMXCorp/ACTS-Procurement-Accelerator/RedFlagsServer_and_Workbench/README.md

 # ACTS Red Flags Workbench - released March 31, 2024

-The ACTS Red Flags Workbench is implemented as an Excel workbook that applies [HMX.ai CRex Add-in for Excel](https://appsource.microsoft.com/en-us/product/office/WA200005695?tab=Overview).
-CRex Add-in for Excel is free to download from Microsoft AppSource and has the following features:
+The ACTS Red Flags Server is an Azure service that enables you to define critical risk signals to monitor and maintain a database of red flags that occur based on procurement data.
+The Excel Workbench Add-in is applies the [HMX.ai CRex Add-in for Excel](https://appsource.microsoft.com/en-us/product/office/WA200005695?tab=Overview).
+CRex Add-in for Excel is free to download from Microsoft AppSource.
+Both the Red Flags Server and The Excel Workbench have the following key features:

-- **Goal-Oriented** - Define tax authority goals most relevant to managing compliance and transparency.
+- **Goal-Oriented** - Define procurement authority goals most relevant to managing compliance and transparency.
-- **Situation-Centric** - Define the critical situations that a tax authority wants to uncover and track to determine the best actions to take.
+- **Situation-Centric** - Define the critical situations that a procurement authority wants to uncover and track to determine the best actions to take.
-- **Cognitive Maps** - Organize goals and situations in a graphical 'Cognitive Map' that represents tax authority compliance management plans.
+- **Cognitive Maps** - Organize goals and situations in a graphical 'Cognitive Map' that represents procurement authority compliance management plans.
-- **Simulation Scenarios** - Run simulations for what-if scenarios and fine-tune the tax authority compliance management plans.
+- **Simulation Scenarios** - Run simulations for what-if scenarios and fine-tune the procurement authority compliance management plans.
-- **CoPilot Integration** - Investigate how decisions impact organizational goal achievement and situational awareness with natural langugae Q&A.
+- **CoPilot Integration** - Investigate how decisions impact procurement organization goal achievement and situational awareness with natural language Q&A.

+## Red Flags Server

+(TBD Introduction)

+### Configuration and Deployment

+(TBD - Describe what parameters need to be configured and steps for how to deploy)

+### Functional Test

+(TBD-an easy way to start the test and confirm operation of the Red Flags Server)

+## Red Flags Workbench Excel Add-in

-## Prerequisties
+## Prerequisites

-- Micrsoft 365 subscription
+- Microsoft 365 subscription
 - Internet access
 - Access with appropriate credentials to your data sources